blap/GALI/README.md

 # Evaluate the predictions
 python eval.py --task longbenh --exp dpi-llama2-7b-4k-to-16k

-# Collect the results to the excel file
+# Collect the results into the excel file
 python collect_results.py --task longbenh --exp all

 ```
-For different experiments, we only need modify the "task" param in the toml config file.
-We provide the params requird for each experiments in the following:
+To run different experiments, simply modify the "task" parameter in the TOML config file.
+The required parameters for each experiment are listed below:
 - LongBench:
 ```
 task = "longbench"